Azure/azure-sdk-for-net/sdk/face/Azure.AI.Vision.Face/README.md

 ### More sample code

-See the [Samples][face_samples] for several code snippets illustrating common patterns used in the Face Python API.
+See the [Samples][face_samples] for several code snippets illustrating common patterns used in the Face .NET SDK.

 ### Additional documentation